alexch/codelikethis/public/lessons/javascript_intro/common_operators.md

 # Assignment Operators

-Modifies an existing value
+Modifies an existing  value by some amount.
-MUTATES the value

 * `=` sets the variable on the left equal to the value on the right